EsterChang/CS4641/index.md

 <img width="400" alt="Screen Shot 2020-12-07 at 2 59 04 AM" src="https://user-images.githubusercontent.com/46691358/101324475-52002f80-3838-11eb-80ed-b18f594e1c1b.png"><img width="400" alt="Screen Shot 2020-12-07 at 2 59 39 AM" src="https://user-images.githubusercontent.com/46691358/101324539-680df000-3838-11eb-95c4-a54e66b5d7fc.png">

 ## Supervised Learning

+To make the best possible predictions, we compared the performance of four different regression models on combined, high, and low-to-medium cost data individually.
+By also training each of our models with high and low-to-medium cost data only, we hoped to achieve more accurate predictions for individuals highly likely to have low-to-medium or high costs, which we now know to be smokers and potentially those very overweight.

+After creating our high and low-to-medium cost datasets based on our $15000 threshold, we created a training and testing set for each, as well as for the combined dataset.
+Each training set consisted of 80% of the data in a set, while each testing set consisted of the remaining 20%.
+Our models were evaluated using R2 Score and MSE, with results discussed below.

 ### Linear Regression